 Can I bring a witness to my hearing?

 Yes.
 Witnesses of fact are permitted at hearings.
-Generally speaking, you should notify the Hearing Officer or Board Moderator in advance of the hearing with your intentions to bring a witness of fact.
-Character witnesses are not permitted in hearings.
+Generally speaking, you should notify the Hearing Officer or the Office of Community Standards in advance of the hearing with your intentions to bring a witness of fact.
+Character witnesses are not permitted.

 Can someone attend my hearing with me?